earl-stephens/Om-Nom/README.md

 # Om-Nom

-Om-Nom is a pair project for the Turing School of Software and Design's Backend Engineering program.
+Om-Nom is a paired project for the Turing School of Software and Design's Backend Engineering program.
 The project uses backend JavaScript technologies (NodeJS and Express) to build out a calorie tracker app.
 Learning goals for this project include:

 * Create an Express API given specified endpoints and response formats.